Malik Saif ul Malook Khokhar: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-160 (Lahore-XXIV) in by-polls held in June 2010.
-He received 27,798 votes and defeated Malik Zaheer Abbas Khokhar, a candidate of Pakistan Tehreek-e-Insaf (PTI).
+He received 27,798 votes and defeated Malik Zaheer Abbas, a candidate of Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-160 (Lahore-XXIV) in 2013 Pakistani general election.
-He received 71,677 votes and defeated Malik Zaheer Abbas Khokhar, a candidate of PTI.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-160 (Lahore-XXIV) in the 2013 Pakistani general election.
+He received 71,677 votes and defeated Malik Zaheer Abbas, a candidate of PTI.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-165 (Lahore-XXII) in by-election held on 14 October 2018.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-165 (Lahore-XXII) in a by-election held on 14 October 2018.

 Recently, he was all over the news because of the demolition of Khokhar Palace, the family house of Khokhar Brothers.

+His family was said to be financiers of Maryam Nawaz.